Free music and movie series hosted by the Mt Adams Civic Association. Live music starts at 7:00 pm, the selected movie starts at dusk.

 Semi-annual, spring and fall

-A major Hill-wide Clean Up event is held each Spring in anticipation of the thousands of visitors who observe Good Friday by “walking the steps” at Holy Cross Immaculata Church, and again in the Fall in anticipation of Luminaria.
+A major Hill-wide event, held each spring in anticipation of the thousands of visitors who observe Good Friday by “walking the steps” at Holy Cross Immaculata Church and again in the Fall in anticipation of Luminaria.
 Plastic bags and gloves are given to all who attend so we can comb the streets and by-ways to collect litter and other debris that accumulates during the winter and over the summer.

 Trick-or-Treaters gather at the parking lot on Pavilion.